wellcometrust/reach/README.md

   --help  Show this message and exit.

 Commands:
-  recreate_db #Will create a parser_references database on yout PostgreSQL server run_predict #Will run the actual prediction
+  recreate_db  # Creates a parser_references database on your PostgreSQL server run_predict  # Runs the actual prediction
 ```
 Running `run_predict` needs two arguments:
 ```